Quackery: Deceased persons accused of quackery

-Information Age Digital Quackery
+Quackery on the Internet

-As technology has evolved, particularly with the advent and wide adoption of the internet, it has increasingly become a source of quackery.
+As technology has evolved, particularly with the advent and wide adoption of the Internet, it has increasingly become a source of quackery.
 For example, writing in The New York Times Magazine, Virginia Heffernan criticized WebMD for biasing readers toward drugs that are sold by the site's pharmaceutical sponsors, even when they are unnecessary.
 She wrote that WebMD "has become permeated with pseudomedicine and subtle misinformation."